 Element 3: Responding with empathy.
 Did the clinician provide empathic responses to the patient’s or their loved one’s emotions?
 One helpful framework for responding to emotions is the NURSE mnemonic.
 Another helpful technique is using “I wish” and “I worry” statements.

-Element 4: Clarifying goals of care.
-Did the clinician clarify the patient’s goals of care?
-Did the clinician ask about the patient’s values and preferences such as spending time with family, functional independence, or living as long as possible?

 Next, ask the clinician if they have any questions about the feedback you just provided.
 At this point you should pause.
 Do not move on to the next part of the feedback session until the clinician has a chance to ask, and you have answered, all of the clinician’s questions.

 Finally, please ask the clinician to identify one thing that they have learned from this session that they would like to bring to their clinical practice.
 Offer encouragement towards this goal and, if possible, a specific suggestion (or phrase that they can use in a patient conversation) that will help the clinician achieve this.
 Once this is complete, the feedback session is over.